pfheatwole/thesis/source/introduction.rst

   etc.]]

 ..
-How does wind field structure affect a pilot?
-Why is it so important for them to recognize the structure, and quickly?
+Why is it important for a pilot to determine wind field structure quickly?

+Much of the skill in piloting a gliding aircraft is in maintaining the glider's energy budget.
+Efficient path planning is the key to to minimizing energy expenditure, but planning a path through an environment depends on accurate knowledge of that environment.
+And so, pilots are constantly looking for information about the structure of the wind field. [[FIXME: reword.]]

 [[Vertical wind directly impacts energy budgets.
 Horizontal wind determines where they can go and how time/energy it costs to get there.
 They need to find lift while avoiding sink, make sure they can reach the LZ, etc.]]

 ..
 How do pilots estimate the structure of the wind field?
-Why is it important for a pilot to be able to **predict** wind field structure?

 The direct way to learn the structure of a wind field is to explore.
 The problem is that a wing remains airborne by constantly exchanging its momentum